AllyHsieh/SWChulab/Correlation/README.md

 **Conclusion**

 After at least 5 times test, we find that the practical DOF value is quite similar to theoritical value (error < 10%).

+Another application:

+In image registration, PCC is used as a similarity metric to measure the alignment accuracy between two images.
+(Such as [3d motion correction](3d_motioncorrection))